Anton Adner

-Anton Adner (1705? – 15 March 1822), also known as the Bavarian Methusalem, was a Bavarian artisan of wood, who reportedly is of the oldest people to have lived in that region of Germany.
+Anton Adner (1705? – 15 March 1822), also known as the Bavarian Methusalem, was a Bavarian artisan of wood, who reportedly is one of the oldest people to have lived in that region of Germany.

 Life

 Anton Adner was born in 1705, either in Schönau - where his residence was - or in the Tyrol, from whence Adner would have come after the birth of his child.
 Adner's nickname was Danei.